-The Opal Group has announced construction will start on the 47,000sqm manufacturing facility in August, 2022.
+The Opal Group has started construction of their 47,000sqm manufacturing facility.

 The company said the project was expected to support up to 195 Victorian jobs, including direct and flow-on positions, during stage one of construction.

 Once operational, the facility will support 432 direct and flow-on jobs, with 76 of those positions to be created on site at Logic.

 Wodonga Mayor Kev Poulton said the announcement reinforced the message that Wodonga is open for business – with a focus on the investment opportunities available at Logic.

 “This is a really good outcome for the community, it puts Wodonga on the map, it’s being open to some pretty big players and we’ve got capacity here to do more,” he said.

 “With its key logistical advantages on major road and rail freight routes, as well as the special lifestyle opportunities offered in Wodonga, Logic has huge potential to grow and deliver jobs, investment and opportunities to our community in the years ahead.”